Adventure Jobs Worldwide

 Hike the Spanish Pyrenees, ice climb Alaskan glaciers, or sea kayak the Puget Sound—all while helping groups of teenagers become better leaders, communicators and young adults.

 Program in the Spotlight Wilderness Adventures runs summer programs that focus on multi-activity backcountry travel.
 Students (ages 11-20) are able to develop leadership, communication and team building skills while experiencing our natural world.
-Serving as teacher, facilitator and mentor, Trip Leaders introduce small groups to the merits of living simply while participating in a variety of activities such as mountain climbs, backpacking in over 30 National Parks and wilderness areas, rock climbing, sea kayaking, whitewater rafting and kayaking, ice climbing, canyoneering, sailing, snorkeling, SCUBA diving, service projects, and language programs in beautiful places across the U.S., and as far away as the Alps, Cambodia, Chamonix Zermatt, Costa Rica, Ecuador, the Galápagos, the Pyrenees, and Vietnam.
+Serving as teacher, facilitator and mentor, Trip Leaders introduce small groups to the merits of living simply while participating in a variety of activities such as mountain climbs and backpacking in over 30 National Parks and wilderness areas, rock climbing, sea kayaking, whitewater rafting and kayaking, ice climbing, canyoneering, sailing, snorkeling, SCUBA diving, service projects, and language programs in beautiful places across the U.S., and as far away as the Alps, Cambodia, Chamonix Zermatt, Costa Rica, Ecuador, the Galápagos, the Pyrenees, and Vietnam.

 View contact and address information View Google Map & Get Directions View Blog View Facebook Page View Instagram Photos Explore LinkedIn page Check out Pinterest pinboard View Vimeo Page Watch YouTube Videos